Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 }

-Formerly known as Grid-gap, the Gap (together with Row-Gap and Column-gap) allows you to define the space between rows and columns, facilitating design without affecting the padding or margins of individual elements.
+Previously known as grid-gap, the gap (along with row-gap and column-gap) allows you to define the space between rows and columns, making layout easier without affecting the padding or margins of individual elements.

 .container {